xh2002/CSC4160_FinalProject/midreport.md

 The primary goal of this project is to implement a functional, cloud-based distributed MapReduce system.
 This system aims to achieve the following objectives:

 - **Develop a Coordinator and Worker Framework**:
-  Implement a master-worker architecture where the coordinator assigns tasks and monitors worker progress, ensuring fault tolerance through task reassignment.
+  Implement a distributed MapReduce system with one coordinator and multiple workers running in parallel.
+Workers communicate with the coordinator via RPC, requesting tasks, processing input files, writing outputs, and looping to request new tasks.
+The coordinator monitors worker progress and reassigns tasks if a worker fails to complete them within ten seconds, ensuring fault tolerance and efficient task execution.

 - **Leverage Cloud Resources**:
   Utilize AWS services like EC2 for computation, S3 for data storage, and Auto Scaling for dynamic resource allocation based on workload demands.